pelias/wof-admin-lookup/README.md

 }
 ```

-### What are there downsides of storing data in memory?
+### What are the downsides of storing data in memory?

 There are two: admin lookup slows down the process of loading data into Pelias,
 and it takes quite a bit of memory.
 Based on the current amount of data in Who's